Efficient LIDAR-based Global Localization

 [arXiv] [Slides (TBA)]

-Localization is a key challenge in many robotics applications.
-In this work we explore LIDAR-based global localization in both urban and natural environments and develop a method suitable for online application.
-We present a method capable of achieving state-of-the-art performance while being three times faster than previous approaches, as well as occupying 70% less memory without a significant loss of performance.
-Our approach leverages efficient deep learning architectures capable of learning compact point cloud descriptors directly from 3D data.
-The method uses an efficient feature space representation of a set of segmented point clouds to match between the current scene and the prior map.
-We show that down-sampling in the inner layers of the network can significantly reduce computation time without sacrificing performance.
-We evaluate the proposed methods on nine scenarios from six datasets varying between urban, park, forest and industrial environments.
-Our experiments demonstrate a factor of three reduction of computation with marginal loss in localization frequency.
-The proposed learning method can allow the full pipeline to run on robots with limited computation payload such as drones, quadrupeds or UGVs as it does not require a GPU at run time.
+In this work we explore LIDAR-based global localization in both urban and natural environments and develop a method suitable for online robotics applications.
+Our approach leverages an efficient deep learning architecture capable of learning compact point cloud descriptors directly from 3D data.
+The method uses a feature space representation of a set of segmented point clouds to match observations of the current scene to a prior map.
+We show that down-sampling the inner layers of the network can significantly reduce computation time without sacrificing performance.
+We evaluate the proposed methods on nine scenarios from six datasets including urban, park, forest and industrial environments.
+Our experiments demonstrate that the method reduces computation by a factor three, requires 70\% less memory with a marginal loss in localization frequency when compared to state-of-the-art approaches.
+Crucially, the proposed learning method does not require a GPU at run time and can thus be run on robots with limited computation and power payloads such as drones, quadrupeds or UGVs.